 Admission to the North Central College Athletic Training Program is competitive.
-Priority admission will be given to North Central College students who meet the admission criteria and to those who apply from the institutions that articulate with the MAT program.
+Priority admission will be given to North Central College students who are part of the preprofessional admission program and to those who apply from the institutions that articulate with the MAT program.
 Other candidates will be considered who meet the admission criteria.
 From the pool of eligible applicants, a cohort of 16 students will be admitted per year.
-All students admitted to the program must meet the application requirements.
+All students admitted to the program must meet the application requirements and complete the matriculation process.